reflectoring/reflectoring.github.io/_posts/2019-01-12-unit-testing-spring-boot.md

 tells Mockito to evaluate those `@Mock` annotations because JUnit does not do this automatically.

 The result is the same as if calling `Mockito.mock()` manually, it's a matter of taste which way to use.
-Note, though, that by using `MockitoExtension` you're bound to the test framework.
+Note, though, that by using `MockitoExtension` our tests are bound to the test framework.

 # Creating Readable Assertions with AssertJ